 💡 TOP TIP

-If two people are travelling in your motorhome with moderate toilet use, you may need to empty the toilet every three or so days.
+If two people are travelling in your campervan rental with moderate toilet use, you may need to empty the toilet every three or so days.
 With more people or more frequent use, empty it every two days.

 Utilise approved dump stations